 Colleges and Programs Specifically Designed for Student with Disabilities

 Some colleges and universities offer financial aid for students with disabilities.
 A handful of private schools focus on learners with special needs.
 Here are a few of them:

 Gallaudet University in Washington, D.C., a school for deaf students, offers merit-based scholarships for "exemplary" achievers.
 The gifts range in dollar value.
 Gallaudet University also directs students to apply for dozens of endowed scholarships for applicants who fit certain criteria.
 One award is for students from Africa or Europe, another targets undergrads from Nebraska and Wisconsin.

-The University of Iowa’s REACH program offers a two-year certificate to students with multiple disabilities.
+The University of Iowa's REACH program offers a two-year certificate to students with multiple disabilities.
 The program has awarded nearly $1 million in scholarships in recent years.
-Iowa’s REACH program doesn’t provide credit towards a degree, but it helps prepare students with disabilities pursue a degree.
+Iowa's REACH program doesn't provide credit towards a degree, but it helps prepare students with disabilities to pursue a degree.

 Medical Tax Deductions and Other Potential Tax Breaks

 In some cases, the IRS considers tuition a deductible medical expense.
 Here's how it works: In addition to the costs you'd expect such as long-term care premiums, the IRS also lets those with special needs add tuition costs to medical expenses.
 Taxpayers can deduct medical expenses that exceed 10 percent of adjusted gross income.

 The IRS says you can deduct "costs for a school that furnishes special education if a principal reason for using the school is its resources for relieving a mental or physical disability."
 This includes the cost of teaching Braille and lip reading and the cost of remedial language training to correct a condition caused by a birth defect.

 The deduction also can apply to room, board, books, computers and travel costs.
 But be sure to check with your tax adviser before taking advantage of this benefit.